-If anyone tries to tell you that the best modern horror movies aren’t anything on the “golden years” of the genre, you have my permission to graze their face with your open palm in a quick and painful manner.
+If anyone tries to tell you that the best modern horror movies aren’t as good as the “golden years” of the genre, you have my permission to graze their face with your open palm in a quick and painful manner.
 Slap them, basically, because without the rose-tinted glasses on, we might be in the greatest period for horror movies in history.

 Part of that comes down to just how broad the spectrum is for horror these days, as well as how well-supported the genre is — there’s no shortage of movies available on VOD services and other platforms if they don’t “make the grade” for box office release.